dekuNukem/traffic-cone-film-scanning/README.md

 #### DIY Needed

-* You need to be a bit handy and do some DIY.
+* You need to be a bit handy.
-* Wire a plug, use a caliper, etc. Nothing too advanced.
+* Wire a plug, use a caliper, etc. Nothing too crazy.

 #### Getting a Cone